Wikimedia/Claudius Tesch at de.wikipedia/CC BY-SA 3.0

 Wikimedia/Taxiarchos228 at the German language Wikipedia/CC BY-SA 3.0

-Literally, the word "bus" comes from the Latin word omnibus, which means "for all."
-Buses were the first form of transportation that was for everyone.
+Literally, the word bus comes from the Latin word omnibus, which means "for all."
+Buses were the first form of transportation that were for everyone.
 So climb on board!

 An early school bus from between 1910 and 1915.
 (Wikimedia/public domain)

 The very first school buses, known as school hacks or school trucks, started out as horse-drawn carriages around 1886 — and most people didn’t take them!

 Walking to school was expected, and these early buses only picked up kids who lived REALLY far away.

 The door to get on and off of these buses was in the back, so the kids wouldn’t startle the horses.
 Buses today still have that back door for emergencies!

 An old motorized school bus where students climbed on from the back.
 (Wikimedia/public domain)

 Around 1914, when cars started becoming popular, school buses switched from horse-drawn carriages to motor engines.

 But the kids sat around the outside of the bus facing into the middle, not like the rows of seats you see today.